mantidproject/mantid/docs/source/release/v6.1.0/diffraction.rst

 Improvements
 ############
 - :ref:`IntegratePeaksMD <algm-IntegratePeaksMD>` now allows ellipsoidal shapes to be manually defined for the PeakRadius and Background radii options.
+- The :ref:`IntegratePeaksMD <algm-IntegratePeaksMD>` input dialog has been reorganised to present the many input properties in a more user-friendly manner.
 - :ref:`SNSPowderReduction <algm-SNSPowderReduction>` now check if previous container is created using the same method before reusing it.
 - :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` now update attached UB matrix with given lattice constants (optional).
 - :ref:`FilterPeaks <algm-FilterPeaks>` now can select banks in addition to filtering by values.